|Unpaid rent, utilities, late fees

 - The exact date of the entry of a judgment for the security deposit

-So for example, if a landlord collects a security deposit on January 15th and returns it on December 10th, interest accrues from February 1st to December 31st.
+If a landlord collects a security deposit on January 15th and returns it on December 10th, interest accrues from February 1st to December 31st.

-How Do Landlords Give Notice / What Information Do They Have to Provide in Minnesota?
+How Do Landlords Give Notice in Minnesota?

-If deductions are to be made from the security deposit, an itemized statement of deductions must be sent by U.S. first-class mail to the tenant’s last known address, unless otherwise instructed by the tenant.
+If deductions are to be made from the security deposit, an itemized statement of deductions must be sent by U.S. first-class mailto the tenant’s last known address, unless otherwise instructed by the tenant.
 The notice must have a valid return address and prepaid postage.

 Security Deposit Disputes in Minnesota